shruti041/Employee_attrition_prediction/README.md

 ### 🧪Simulation Environment
 - **IDE**: Visual Studio Code (VSCode) for development and debugging.
 - **Frontend**: Built using **Streamlit** for its simplicity and fast deployment.[Streamlit_code](https://github.com/shruti041/HR_ANALYTICS_FOR_EMPLOYEE_ATTRITION_PREDICTION/blob/main/Final_app.py).
+### 🛠️ Retention Recommendations (App Feature)
+<br> One of the standout features of this application is the personalized recommendation system that activates when an employee is predicted to be at high risk of attrition.
+<br>Based on key input indicators, the app provides specific, actionable suggestions that HR teams can use to proactively retain employees.
+These recommendations are dynamically generated and tailored to the individual's profile.
 ## ❔Why Gradient Boosting tends to perform well?
 Gradient Boosting often performs better in employee attrition prediction because it is capable of modeling non-linear, complex relationships, handles imbalanced data relatively well, and focuses on learning from previous mistakes, which helps capture the nuances in attrition behavior.